Elon Musk will send his Tesla Roadster to Mars on a giant rocket

 Its cargo?
 A Tesla Roadster with David Bowie on the stereo.

-The rocket, known as the Falcon Heavy, will lift off from Cape Canaveral, using the same launchpad as Apollo 11, Musk tweeted late Friday in the U.S.
+The rocket, known as the Falcon Heavy, will lift off from Kennedy Space Center, near Cape Canaveral, Florida using the same launchpad as Apollo 11, Musk tweeted late Friday in the U.S.

 "Will have double thrust of next largest rocket," he said.
 "Guaranteed to be exciting, one way or another."